Procurement basics5 min read

 Definition of an RFQ in construction

-RFQ vs RFP vs RFI — what's the difference?
+RFQ vs RFP vs RFI

-When to use an RFQ on a construction project
+When to use an RFQ

 What a construction RFQ should include

-How RFQsNow streamlines construction RFQs
+How RFQsNow supports structured RFQs

 Post your first RFQ on RFQsNow

-Get started — it's free →
+Get started - it's free ->